mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 vocabulary exercises.

-The Zeeguu web application has a classical client-server architecture with the backend being implemnted with Flask -- one of the most popular web application frameworks for Python.
+The Zeeguu web application has a classical client-server architecture with the backend being implemented with Flask -- one of the most popular web application frameworks for Python.